 This painting at the Magritte Museum was a very popular work of Magritte’s, and I’m assuming that’s because dudes with money like to look at pictures of naked ladies even if/especially if their boobs are blue.
 The painting’s title translates to “Black Magic” and I wonder if the magic is that the sky is turning into a lady or that the lady is turning into the sky…

 24 Hour Treasure

-My favorite painting in the Magritte Museum is “Le Retour”.
+The highlight of my one day in Brussels itinerary is “Le Retour”.
 This painting has everything: night and day at the same time, something that is a bird and not a bird at the same time, clouds, eggs…basically it’s every Magritty element rolled into one painting.

 24 Hour Tip

 You probably won’t have time on your one day in Brussels itinerary to go for a real lunch, and we’re going to eat a lot this afternoon, so I suggest just grabbing a snack at the Magritte Museum cafe.
 The sandwich or soup lunch deal is a good value, and you’ll be able to head out on the rest of your afternoon ASAP.

 One Day in Brussels Itinerary

 It’s time to leave the Magritte Museum and continue our one day in Brussels itinerary at…a very different museum!
 I was initially disappointed to learn that the MIM is not a museum dedicated to Madam Mim, the wicked witch from The Sword in the Stone.
 Instead it is a museum dedicated to musical instruments.
 But that ended up being almost as exciting as a museum about cartoon witches, as you will soon see.

 Your price of admission to the MiM comes with a comprehensive audioguide.
 If you see an instrument that looks interesting, just press the right button, and you can hear what the instrument sounds like.